Quick link to GitHub repository

 One or more sensor controllers will be connected to the central controller, such as a Raspberry Pi, via an I2C bus.
 Each sensor controller will have a unique I2C address, and will act as an I2C peripheral, while the central controller will be the I2C controller.
 Again, this means the central controller will initiate all data transfers between itself and the sensor controllers, but the sensor controllers will be able to interrupt the central controller to request a data transfer.
 The data transfers will be a single data byte that contains:

-- a sensor number on a node (0 to 7)
+- a sensor number connected to a node (0 to 7)

-- the node number on the controller (0 to 15)
+- the node number connected to the controller (0 to 15)

 - whether the sensor turned on (detection) or off (no detection)